 Community Development Block Grant (CDBG)

-The City Grants Division administers the CDBG program for the residents of Bowling Green.
+The Community Development Division administers the CDBG program for the residents of Bowling Green.
 The Community Development Block Grant is provided by the United States Department of Housing and Urban Development (HUD).
 CDBG funds are used to implement and develop community development and/or housing opportunities to benefit low and moderate income individuals or neighborhoods.
 Funds are used for housing activities, public services, public facilities, public improvements and economic development.

 Public participation is an integral part of the planning process for both the Five-year Consolidated Plan and the Annual Action Plan.
 Public hearings are advertised and held to ensure the public has an opportunity to provide input and comments.